vitoriagalli/ft_services/README.md

 >>> quando da kill no mysql e precisa restartar, perde-se a persistencia

+quando da kill no php-fpm7, perde-se a persistencia! pq??????